aimeerivers/playwright-cucumber-template/README.md

 ## Linting and formatting

+    npm run package:lint
     npm run lint
     npm run format

+- `package:lint` will ensure the `package.json` file confirms to conventions.
-- Linting will check for errors and fix formatting in `.ts` and `.js` files.
+- `lint` will check for errors and fix formatting in `.ts` and `.js` files.
-- Formatting will apply format rules to all possible files.
+- `format` will apply format rules to all possible files.